If you need to make some extra cash, selling or donating your plasma can be an easy way to earn money.

 Where Can I Donate Plasma?

 You should also note that some companies do not have the same prices or promotions at every location.
-Therefore, if you have a friend in Los Angeles that is making $50 per donation, that same rate might not be available in New York.
+Therefore, if you have a friend in Los Angeles making $50 per donation, that same rate might not be available in New York.

 Octapharma Plasma is one of the largest Plasma chains in the U.S. and even has locations outside of North America.
 They have been around since the 1980s and have 86 donation centers in 30 states.